 10. American Natural History Museum

 Want to meet Rexy and Dum Dum from Night at the Museum??
 I bet your kids do!
-This is why the and Museum of Natural History is a super fun place to take the kids.
+This is why the American Museum of Natural History is a super fun place to take the kids.
 Not to mention the obvious fact that this museum is also educational.

 Plan several hours and pack snacks because this is one gigantic museum.
 Besides chasing down every display from the movie “Night at the Museum” the munchkins also enjoyed the space show- Dark Universe and the Dinosaurs Among Us exhibit.